research-centre-rez/student-signpost/README.md

 Finally, this repo is work in progress (WIP), it is good to discuss the rules here, suggest improvements and participate on their creation.

+## Refactoring/conceptual changes in the project

+Every roadmap change in the project should be recorded.
+Use [decision.md](https://github.com/joelparkerhenderson/decision-record) for this purpose.

 ## Project testing

 Writing of tests is a pain but sometimes with sweet reward.
 It is hard to say when tests are useful or necessary and where are a must.
 Try to identify these objectives: